Gusto-API/api.gusto.dev/docs/guides/Embedded Payroll Onboarding.md

 *This guide will be updated on a recurring basis as we release more API functionality.*

+### Video Tutorial

+Watch a tutorial of these APIs and Gusto's Onboarding Form [here](https://www.loom.com/share/85a3dfb5d1f64e1389a56cbb0ef4d37b).

 ### Creating a Company and Authenticating

 Embedded payroll begins with the creation of a company that you can manage.
 You’ll use the [Partner Managed Companies](https://docs.gusto.com/docs/api/b3A6MTMzNjk4NzY-create-a-partner-managed-company-beta) endpoint to: